solbero/guide-kodi-lutris/GUIDE.md

 After you have created an account go to “Lutris” → “Connect” to link the client with the website.
 If you linked your Steam account, all your Steam games should be automatically added to Lutris.

+You could also tell Lutris to search for newly installed games from local game sources at startup.
+To do so go to “Lutris” → “Import” and switch the toggle next to the game source from “Off” to “On“.
+At the moment Steam, Steam for Windows, Desktop Games and ScummVM is supported.

 To install games you can use automatic installer scripts.
 Go to [lutris.net/games/](https://lutris.net/games/) and search for the game you wish to install.
 Make sure that you use an installer script written for Linux, or WINE if installing a Windows game in Linux.
 All games you install with the automatic scripts will be installed to `~/Games/`, except for Steam games which are installed to `~/.steam/`.

 If there is no installer script for the game you wish to install you can add it manually to Lutris.
 You need to have installed the game before hand.